 Chapter 1: What is Wiper Motor?

 What is wiper motor and what does it do?
 Also known as windshield or windscreen wiper motor, the wiper motor plays a crucial role in keeping your car windshield clean.
 This chapter will shed light on the car wiper motor so you can understand it more deeply.
 Among the topics we will be discussing are: what a wiper motor means, where to find it, and the different types available today.
 We also delve into the wiper motor assembly to see the different components that constitute it.
-To make you an informed buyer, we provide information regarding the cost of the wiper motor assembly.
+To make you an informed buyer, and choose a top wiper motor manufacturer, we provide information regarding the cost of the wiper motor assembly.

 Let’s begin by defining the auto wiper motor.